Qqwy/elixir-tensor/README.md

 ## Roadmap

-- [ ] Operation to swap any two arbitrary dimensions of a Tensor, a generalized version of `Matrix.transpose`
+- [x] Operation to swap any two arbitrary dimensions of a Tensor, a generalized version of `Matrix.transpose`
 - [ ] Move more functionality to Tensor.
 - [ ] Add aliases to common methods of Tensor to Matrix and Vector.
 - [ ] Improve Tensor inspect output.
-- [ ] Ensure that when the identity value is stored, it is not actually stored in a Tensor, so it is kept sparse.
+- [ ] Ensure that when the identity value is stored, it is not actually stored in a Tensor, so Tensor is kept sparse.
 - [ ] More ways to iterate over vectors/matrices/tensors.
 - [ ] Write (doc)tests for all public functions.
 - [ ] Improve documentation.